lguibr/muzerotriangle/muzerotriangle/environment/logic/README.md

 ---

-**Note:** Please keep this README updated when changing the logic for determining valid actions, executing placements (including reward calculation and shape refilling), or modifying dependencies.
+**Note:** Please keep this README updated when changing the logic for determining valid actions, executing placements (including reward calculation, **batch shape refilling**, and game over check timing), or modifying dependencies.